martacrf/Women-Empowerment/README.md

 #Project Title: World Women Empowerment: Demystifying Preconceptions About Women's Roles in Society
-Subtitle: A Global Analysis of Female Representation in Top Positions and Its Socio-Economic Impact (2004-2020)
+Subtitle: A Global Analysis of Female Representation in Top Positions and its Socio-Economic Impact (2004-2020)

 #Project Overview
-This EDA explores the representation of women in top positions worldwide and their education (specially in STEM), using a comprehensive dataset from The World Bank Group's Gender Statistics database.
+This EDA explores the representation of women in top positions worldwide, using a vast dataset from The World Bank Group's Gender Statistics database.
 The dataset is from 2004 to 2023 and includes 103 key indicators related to women's empowerment, education and socio-economic factors across various countries.

 #Audience
-Business leaders and entrepreneurs
+Business leaders
 General public
 Women in Tech

-This analysis is intended for Business leaders and entrepreneurs that are interested in understanding the business case for gender diversity and its impact on organizational performance, promoting and giving more opportunities for women to join important desicion making positions;
+This analysis is intended for Business leaders that are interested in understanding the business case for gender diversity and its impact on organizational performance, promoting and giving more opportunities for women to join important desicion making positions;
 and for the public in general, because it's also for the ones interested in global gender equality promotion and the socio-economic implications of women's representation in leadership, helping fighting preconcepts about the role of women in society
 Finally, it is intended to be particularly usefull or inspiring for women like us trying to thrive in a male-dominated tech world, and understand how valuable we are and how impactfull we can be in leadership roles.